repetere/jsonx/manual/spec.md

   __spreadComponent:Object, // A JSONX element that is mapped on any array prop called  __spread __windowComponents:Object, // An object of components merged onto jsonx.props from window.__jsonx_custom_elements __windowComponentProps:Object, // Returns a resolved object that has React Components pulled from window.
+  _children: Object, // any value assigned to _children will be set as the react element children property.
+This is typically used when you want to override what's passed as the children JXM property with a dynamic value later.

-  //children formatting properties
+  //format properties
   ___ISOtoLuxonString:String, //converts the children prop to from an ISO String to a Luxon formatted DateTime String
   ___JSDatetoLuxonString:String, //converts the children prop to from JavaScript Date to a Luxon formatted DateTime String
   ___stringifyChildren:String, //converts the children prop to a string using JSON.stringify
-  ___template:String, //imports JXM from a file path into the children property
   ___toNumeral:String, //converts numbers to numeral formatted numbers
   ___toStringChildren:String, //converts the children prop to a string using toString()

   //display properties
   comparisonprops:[Object], // An array of Objects used to conditionally display the current jsonx.component

-  //flag properties
+  //utility properties
-  passprops:Boolean, // A flag to pass parent properties to children JSONX objects (except for the style property) comparisonorprops:Boolean, // A flag to use an or condition instead of and conditions between comparisions }
+  passprops:Boolean, // A flag to pass parent properties to children JSONX objects (except for the style property) comparisonorprops:Boolean, // A flag to use an or condition instead of and conditions between comparisions
+  ___template:String, //imports JXM from a file path into the children property }
 ```